GabeScott/standard-works-vault/General Conference/1987 April - My Neighbor—My Brother!.md

 As they arrived at the Missionary Training Center, the Kerseys remarked:

-“We gave away the chickens, turkeys, rabbits, took the pony and two dogs ... [to our] son, ... emptied the freezers and gave away the cats, ... boarded up the windows, nailed up the sheds, had everything turned off, went and kissed our ten grandchildren good-bye, and here we are!”
+“We gave away the chickens, turkeys, rabbits, took the pony and two dogs … \[to our\] son, … emptied the freezers and gave away the cats, … boarded up the windows, nailed up the sheds, had everything turned off, went and kissed our ten grandchildren good-bye, and here we are!”

 What a marvelous attitude!